The Nature of a Crime: Themes

-The novel concerns itself primarily with internal issues of man, on a wide-ranging set of subjects.
-An overarching theme is that of death - as a man who, for almost the entirety of the novel, is doomed to die, the narrator offers several opinions on what it means to die, and why the idea of death satisfies him.
+The story concerns itself primarily with internal issues of man, on a wide-ranging set of subjects.
+An overarching theme is that of death - as a man who, for almost the entirety of the story, is doomed to die, the narrator offers several opinions on what it means to die, and why the idea of death satisfies him.
 He explains his reasonings on choosing death over imprisonment, calling himself a “man of action” (opposed to a “man of thought,” his other classification for people) - that death provides the basis for some new adventure something yet to have been experienced by man.
 As a man of experiences, he finds reason in excusing himself from an otherwise sinful act, being that nothing is known about truly experiencing death.

-The novel also details beliefs on gender relations in society.
+The story also details beliefs on gender relations in society.
 The narrator is highly critical of Edward Burden's treatment of his fiancée, Annie, noting frequently that she to him is some sort of beast to be tamed.
 The narrator criticizes Edward's attempt to simplify Annie's desires and beliefs, expressing in opposition that, were he to marry her, he would “try to find out what was her tiny vanity” (27) and see to it that she was satisfied in it.
 As this text was published (and most likely originally written) after the turn of the 20th century, these sentiments toward females may oppose earlier writings by Conrad and his 19th-century contemporaries - an expression of the change in opinion that all were capable of free thinking and were entitled to their own passions, regardless of prior social constructs.

-Overall, the novel presents the theme of moral discourse.
+Overall, the story presents the theme of moral discourse.
 In nearly each individual section, the narrator discusses a different facet of life affected by his present moral conflict.
 The narrator, while not necessarily holding faith in God, subscribes to the theory of asceticism, defined as “the doctrine that states one can achieve a high moral state by practicing self-denial or self-mortification.”
-This philosophy may justify his decision and argument that suicide is his best option - denial of the irredeemable nature of his crime and the act of suicide itself hint at his opinions throughout the novel that only through suicide will he be able to achieve the relinquishing of his earthly torment.
+This philosophy may justify his decision and argument that suicide is his best option - denial of the irredeemable nature of his crime and the act of suicide itself hint at his opinions throughout the story that only through suicide will he be able to achieve the relinquishing of his earthly torment.